syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio/sample-creator.md

 3. The new Syncfusion® project is created with the resources.

-    -   Added the required Controllers and View files in the project.
+    -   Added the required PDF Viewer SDK Controller and View files in the project.

         -   ASP.NET Core: